Jiyu13/to-do-list/README.md

 - Check all / in progress / completed tasks in the corresponding pages.

 ## Tasks:
-- Green Circle with checked represents that task is completed.
+- Green Circle with checked sign represents that task is completed.
 - Red Circle represents that task in progress and is due.
 - Only Green Circle represents that task is in progress and is not due.